thyrc/alog/README.md

 * any String (what might be a domain name) with *localhost*.

 Lines without a `$remote_addr` part will remain unchanged (but can be skipped).

+## Changes

+With version 0.7

+* All [`ASCII whitespace character`]s are removed from the beginning of each line by default.
+* The run() and run_raw() funktions will now return a Result instead of exiting on failure.

+With version 0.6

+* You can (at a substantial cost of CPU cycles) replace the `$remote_user` with '-' as well and
+* by default any leading Spaces or Tabs will be removed from every line before replacing any `$remote_addr`.

 ## Building alog